The contents of this article is accurate and true to the best of my knowledge, but I am not a lawyer, and this is not legal advice.

 - Specify the jurisdiction where you store data, and state whether you comply with the Children’s Online Privacy Protection Act, California Online Privacy Protection Act, California Consumer Privacy Act, General Data Protection Regulation, and any other privacy regulations in countries where you have a lot of users.
 For details see Which other regulations do you need to follow?

-I produced this list by referencing the App Store Legal Guidelines, Apple Developer Program License Agreement (link requires sign-in), and Apple Documentation.
+I produced this list by referencing the App Store Legal Guidelines, App Store Data Collection and Storage Guidelines, Apple Developer Program License Agreement (link requires sign-in), and Apple Documentation.
 I also read SINTEF‘s Privacy in Mobile Apps report to understand what type of private data usage app users should care about.
 Finally, I looked at what smaller developers and teams without a legal department are doing (e.g. Overcast, Cascable, Flighty, Unread, Currency, FusionCast).

 It’s also a good idea to include a legal disclaimer in the event your system’s security is ever breached.
 You should always follow best practices to guard personal data, but you want to limit your liability if users’ data is stolen.